SUSTAINABILITY

 Long-game, versatile design does not mean boring design.
 You can personalize your space — and quite creatively if you want.
 It’s just a matter of how.

-People don’t repair cabinets as readily as they replace them.
-And, unlike any other material, replacing cabinets leads to replacing everything else in the room.
+Unlike any other material, replacing cabinets leads to replacing everything else in the room.
 Thus cabinet quality, maintenance, and material are important.

+Entropy is inevitable.
 Designing for “patina” helps avoid “wear.”

 Biophilia – nature-inspired design -- is a helpful antidote to perfection and status anxiety.